vitorgalvao/tiny-watir-scripts/README.md

 If you have [homebrew](http://brew.sh), you can get these via [this repository](https://github.com/vitorgalvao/homebrew-tiny-scripts).
 Alternatively, download the scripts you wish to use and run them in your preferred manner.

-### olx-prolongar
-Automate the renewal of OLX expiring ads

 ### pedir-gas
 Ask gas delivery from drogaria Ponto Azul